CouncilofLorien/counciloflorien.github.io/docs/cards/U/unabated-in-malice.md

 > Short-event
 >
 > {: .hazard-text .black-text .p-2 }
 > > Playable on an automatic-attack from Shelob; does not count against the hazard limit.
 The attack receives +1 prowess, and -2 body.
 The first attempt to cancel this attack instead cancels the effects of this card.
-Cannot be duplicated on a given attack.
-"Her vast belly was above him with its putrid light, and the stench of it almost smote him down."_ ***---&NoBreak;LotRIV***
+Cannot be duplicated on a given attack. <br>_"Her vast belly was above him with its putrid light, and the stench of it almost smote him down."_ ***---&#65279;LotRIV***
 >
 > {: .hazard-name .p-1 .pr-2 }
 > > <div class="card-shield"></div>